Big brand pullouts will have had limited impact on YouTube - Digiday

 Spend from top advertisers at the end of March may be down from February levels, but it is still above January levels, for example.
 Google declined interview requests, but a spokesperson sent over a statement: “We’ve begun an extensive review of our advertising policies and have made a public commitment to put in place changes that give brands more control over where their ads appear.”

 It’s worth noting that Pathmatics data has limits.
-It is limited to the U.S., and it doesn’t have access to plug into apps at scale and track ads there.
+This particular dataset is limited to the U.S., and it doesn’t have access to plug into apps at scale and track ads there.
 It also can’t detect whether a takeover ad was part of a special deal.

 “The absolute values have a lot of caveats,” Roberts said.
 “It is the trends that are more relevant.”